Patience3/06472025_Churning_Customers/README.md

 ### Testing

-   Deploy the model using Streamlit.
+   DeployED the model using Streamlit.
    Input customer details on the webpage to determine the likelihood of churning.